LucianoCanziani/pokedex-api/README.md

 # Pokedex Api

-The Famous Pokedex from from the Pokemon Api.
+The Famous Pokedex using the Pokemon Api.

 ## things I learn in this Project: